Subspecies of Elk

 Roosevelt elk

 There are at least six subspecies of elk according to biologist Olaus Murie, who studied them extensively over his lifetime.
-Of the six subspecies of elk in North America, there are three sub species of elk with hunt-able populations classified by the Boone and Crockett club.
+Of the six subspecies of elk in North America, there are three subspecies of elk with hunt-able populations classified by the Boone and Crockett club.
 The American elk, the Roosevelt elk and the Tule elk.

 Eastern Elk